clementtalleu/trigger-mapping/README.md

 bin/console triggers:mapping:update --apply --create-files
 ```

 This command inspects all triggers present in your database that are not yet mapped in your entities.
-For each one, it finds the appropriate Doctrine entity class and adds the correct `#[Trigger]` attribute with all its parameters (`name`, `on`, `timing`, etc.) filled in from the schema.
+For each one, it finds the appropriate Doctrine entity class and adds the correct `#[Trigger]` attribute with all its parameters (`name`, `on`, `when`, etc.) filled in from the schema.

 Dedicated documentation [here](https://github.com/clementtalleu/trigger-mapping/blob/main/docs/mapping_update.md)